timijntema/open-zaak/docs/installation/cmis.rst

 The CMIS adapter
 ================

-In the standard installation of Open Zaak, any documents created through the `Documenten API`_ are managed by the Django ORM and are stored directly in a Postgres database.
+In the standard installation of Open Zaak, any documents created through the `Documenten API`_ are stored on disk and their metadata is stored in the database.
 However, it is also possible to store these documents in a Document Management System (DMS).
-Instead of storing the documents directly in the Postgres database, the CMIS adapter makes CMIS requests to the DMS to create, update and delete documents.
+Instead of storing the documents, the CMIS adapter converts API calls to CMIS requests which are sent to the DMS to create, update and delete documents.
 In this way, the documents are stored in the DMS.